-Research indicates that when men are deprived of female company they experience arousal much less frequently.
-A man’s arousal is caused by the presence of an attractive women, especially one who dresses or behaves in a way that is intended to attract male attention.
-A man is aroused by a sexual partner, their body, genitals and behaviour.
-Most men also stop masturbating before they become impotent with a lover.
-The turn-ons of a lover and the opportunity for penetrative sex, cause them to be aroused more than by imagining the same during masturbation alone.
+A man’s arousal is caused by the presence of an attractive partner, especially one who dresses or behaves in a way that is intended to attract male attention.
+A man is aroused by a lover’s body, their genitals and their behaviour.
+As they reach old age, most men stop masturbating before they stop engaging in intercourse.
+The real-world erotic turn-ons of a lover’s body and the pleasure of penetrative sex, cause men to experience much stronger arousal than they do by imagining the same situation during masturbation alone.

 It wasn’t until I actually got married that I realized that, day in day out, this man I was now committed to dating every single day of my life also wanted sex (nearly) every day of his life.
-(Joan Sewell 2010)
+(Joan Sewell)